October 28, 2004

 “As we prepare people to work in the early childhood field, they will obviously have an edge over the competition if they have a chance to work with children while they’re learning about them,” said Priscilla Smith, early childhood education program director for Gwinnett Technical College.

 Groundbreaking for the new facility is slated for this spring, with an anticipated completion date of summer 2006.
 The 26,000 sq. ft. facility will be located on Gwinnett Tech’s campus, directly adjacent to The Busbee Center.
-Following National Association for the Education of the Young Child (NAEYC) accreditation standards, the center will be able to accommodate up to 220 children.
+Following best practices in Early Childhood Education, the center will be able to accommodate up to 220 children.

 Gwinnett Tech began offering an associate’s degree in early childhood care and education in 2003.
 The first students enrolled in July of last year and already the program has more than 100 students on the roster with a number of applications still yet to be processed.